1ajh/1ajh/README.md

 ![ajh's GitHub stats](https://github-readme-stats.vercel.app/api?username=its-ajh&show_icons=true&theme=blue-green)

 # hey, im ajh
-i like coding and producing music (jungle, dnb, brazil funk, house, etc), but thats besides the point, this is a site for coding

 ive worked on unblocked sites for 3 years now, always innovating, striving for student privacy, and working with other people in the community to create better solutions.

 dev skill set: